ganddev0925/StoPoint/StoPoint-Privacy-Policy.md

 * **100% Local:** We do not own or operate cloud servers.
 Your database is stored strictly on your phone.
 * **Encryption:** Your local database utilizes Android’s built-in storage encryption.
 * **No Cloud Sync:** Because there is no cloud, nobody—including the developer—can access, see, or recover your data.
 You are the sole owner of your information.
+* **Internet Usage (Maps & Search):** StoPoint requires Internet access solely for the Google Maps SDK to display map tiles and perform address searches. **No personal tracking data, visit history, or receipt images are ever transmitted over this connection.** All tracking logic remains strictly local.

 ---